cconcannon/my-auth-playground/README.md

 Paste your GitHub client_id and client_secret values into the variable declarations near the top of the file, save your changes, and perform Authentication via GitHub through your Angular app UI.
 You should be able to pipe the response from GitHub's authentication endpoint to your application UI!
 We can see a token coming back from GitHub.

-![Webpage with a link to GitHub Authentication, a code value, and a response string with access_token](/img/token_return.png)
+![Webpage with a link to GitHub Authentication, a code value, and a response string with access_token](/img/token_return.png) *Figure 5: The SPA retrieves the `access_token` without refreshing as a result of an asynchronous call to the Lambda function*

 The code above does not handle errors and does not handle responses other than the "Happy Path" `200 OK` scenario, but serves as a starting point for the [AWS Lambda](https://aws.amazon.com/lambda/) function deployment.